 Here are some serving tips:

-Frisée especially features in popular French salad Lyonnaise.
+Frisée especially features in favorite French salad Lyonnaise.

-Escarole is used in salads, soups (escarole-bean soup) and in sautéed recipes.
+Escarole is used in salads, soups (escarole bean soup), and sautéed recipes.

 Witloof is used raw in salads or braised and served as a vegetable.

 Endive is widely consumed all over Europe and in some American states.
 Although this green leafy vegetable contains high concentrations of bitter glycosides and inulin, no known side effects so far notified when used in moderate quantities.(Medical disclaimer).

 ≻≻-Read more on Chicory greens nutrition facts.